hostoo/hostoo-cache/readme.txt

 * **JS** Allowed excluded JS to still be HTTP2 pushed. (@joshua)
 * **CCSS** Critical CSS now can avoid network pollution from other sites. (@ankit)
 * **Toolbox** Beta Test now displays recent public versions so it is easier to revert to an older version
-* **Vary** Server environment variable Vary can now be passed to original server from QUIC.cloud for non-LiteSpeed servers.
+* **Vary** Server environment variable Vary can now be passed to original server from QUIC.cloud for non-Hostoo servers.
 * **ESI** Improved backward compatibility for ESI nonce list. (@zach E)
 * 🐞**Misc** Fixed failure of upgrade button on plugin news banner and made cosmetic improvements.
-* **Doc** Added note that LSCWP works with ClassicPress.
+* **Doc** Added note that HCWP works with ClassicPress.

 = 3.5.0.2 - Sep 30 2020 =
 * This is a temporary revert fix.
 Code is SAME as v3.4.2.